 Deadly conduct can occur if one brandishes a weapon at someone else, however, it can also happen if one fires this weapon.
 Texas law provides that a person engages in deadly conduct if they fire at another person or if they fire a weapon at a home, vehicle, building or other structure without knowing or investigating whether the building is occupied.
 These buildings or vehicles do not need to be occupied at the time that they are fired upon, but merely that they are capable of housing or transporting people.
-These types of actions that actually involve firing of a weapon are more serious and they are usually charged as felonies.
+Deadly Conduct by Discharging a Firearm is a Third Degree felony.

 Punishment for Deadly Conduct

 This offense can be classified as either a Class A misdemeanor or a Third-Degree felony.